prisma/prisma/docs/prisma-schema-file.md

 source ./dev_env
 ```

-### Using environment variables with Photon.js
+### Using environment variables with Prisma Client JS

-While the Prisma 2 CLI automatically picks up `.env` files, Photon.js doesn't natively support usage of [`dotenv`](https://github.com/motdotla/dotenv) or similar libraries that will do this.
+While the Prisma 2 CLI automatically picks up `.env` files, Prisma Client JS doesn't natively support usage of [`dotenv`](https://github.com/motdotla/dotenv) or similar libraries that will do this.
 If you want to environment variables to be evaluated at runtime, you need to load them manually before instantiating `PrismaClient` in your application code, e.g. using `dotenv`:

 ```ts
 import { PrismaClient } from '@prisma/client'